ClementNerma/EverythingGeeks/source/_posts/Welcome-to-Everything-Geeks.md

 This is my first post on this blog, which I hope will be part of a long series of articles.

 I wanted to open this blog to talk about little things on a regular basis.
-This can be little programming tips, maybe cool hardware stuff that's coming in the next few months/years, and various other subjects.
+This can be little programming tips, maybe cool hardware stuff that's coming in the next few months/years, and various other subjects, some which may not even be related to computer science at all.
+We'll see!

 I'll try to commit posting on this blog regularily, but I don't know for how long I'll have the motivation to write here, so let's see this site as a little "experiment".